fmah123/AutomationTest/README.md

 and change Target bytecode version to 11.
 Set project SDK and language level to 11 this is found in File > Project Structure > Project change Project SDK to 11 and Project Language Level to 11.
 Then change module language level by going on Project Structure > Modules this is where you can find Language level which needs to be change to 11.

-The project has webdriver auto managed by the bonigarcia webdriver manager package.
+The project has webdriver auto managed by the bonigarcia webdriver manager dependancy.